FFmpeg/FFV1/ffv1.md

 If `coder_type` is 0, then `bits_per_raw_sample` **SHOULD NOT** be > 8.

-Background: At the time of this writing, there is no known implementation of FFV1 bitstream supporting Golomb Rice algorithm with `bits_per_raw_sample` greater than 8, and Range Coder is prefered.
+Background: At the time of this writing, there is no known implementation of FFV1 bitstream supporting Golomb Rice algorithm with `bits_per_raw_sample` greater than 8, and range coder is prefered.

 ### `state_transition_delta`

-`state_transition_delta` specifies the Range coder custom state transition table.
+`state_transition_delta` specifies the range coder custom state transition table.

-If `state_transition_delta` is not present in the FFV1 bitstream, all Range coder custom state transition table elements are assumed to be 0.
+If `state_transition_delta` is not present in the FFV1 bitstream, all range coder custom state transition table elements are assumed to be 0.

 ### `colorspace_type`